dialogflow/agent-human-handoff-nodejs/README.md

 the agent unable to determine the customer's intent twice in a row, it will automatically escalate to an operator.

 ## Explanation
 * The server communicates with the clients via Socket.IO.
-It initially sends all customer messages to API.AI and returns the responses to the customer.
+It initially sends all customer messages to Dialogflow and returns the responses to the customer.
-* The server monitors the `context` property of API.AI's response for a specific context named 'operator_request'.
+* The server monitors the `context` property of Dialogflow's response for a specific context named 'operator_request'.
-When it sees this context, it stops routing this customer's messages to API.AI and allows the operator to respond.
+When it sees this context, it stops routing this customer's messages to Dialogflow and allows the operator to respond.
-* The API.AI agent can apply this context in two modes.
+* The Dialogflow agent can apply this context in two modes.
     * In one mode, it is applied to the `Output contexts` of the `Operator Request` intent, thus switching the customer to an operator when they explicitly ask for it.
     * In the other mode, it is applied to the `Output contexts` of the intent `Default Fallback Intent - fallback`.
-    To see this intent in the API.AI interface, click the downward arrow on the intent named `Default Fallback Intent`.
+    To see this intent in the Dialogflow interface, click the downward arrow on the intent named `Default Fallback Intent`.
     Because this intent is specified as the fallback intent for the default fallback intent, it will be triggered only if the user has failed to provide a matchable input twice in a row.
 The first unmatched input triggers the `Default Fallback Intent`.
 The second unmatched input triggers `Default Fallback Intent - fallback`.
 This causes